Explore insightful blog posts from the BlueGranite team covering public sector topics and scenarios.

 A top-ranked East Coast tech university prides itself on not just keeping up with change, but leading it.
 Driven to innovate, this university is working to engage incoming students on their own terms.
 With the tech-savvy Generation Z (born after the mid-1990s) entering college, the university is incorporating ways to further engage this digitally innate group.
 By automating and personalizing its online communication capabilities, the university can more deeply engage with this student demographic, from application to graduation, and beyond.

-Mike Depoian is a Partner and the Vice President of Sales at BlueGranite.
+Mike Depoian is Vice President at BlueGranite.
 He has been a part of the team since the beginning, and is BlueGranite's U.S. Public Sector Account Lead.
 Mike has completed an Executive Management Program through the University of Notre Dame and serves on U.S. Board of Directors for the International Association of Microsoft Channel Partners (IAMCP).